tylerg961-lgtm/stingray_feeder_app/README.md

 - Logs are structured (message templates with named properties) so they are compatible with structured logging sinks.
 - The Correlation ID is set when a FeedEvent is created if the caller does not provide one.
 This keeps logs traceable even when clients omit the field.
 - Add screenshots of console output or your logging system’s query results to this README section when submitting the assignment.

+## Week 15 — Stored Procedures Feature

+This section documents the Stored Procedures feature implemented for Week 15.
+The project now includes a SQL script that creates a stored procedure, server-side code that executes the procedure safely via Entity Framework Core, and a Razor Page that renders the result so you can verify behavior in the running app.

+### What was added

+- `sql/Create_GetFeedSummary.sql` — SQL script to create the `dbo.GetFeedSummary` stored procedure.
+The procedure accepts `@StartDate`, `@EndDate`, and an optional `@MinQuantity` parameter and returns, per stingray, the total fed quantity and the most recent feed time between the supplied dates.

+- `Data/Models/FeedSummary.cs` — a small DTO/keyless model used to map the stored-proc result set.

+- `Data/AppDbContext.cs` — the DbContext now includes a `DbSet<FeedSummary>` and maps it as keyless so EF Core can materialize results.

+- `Pages/Reports/StoredProcedures.cshtml` and `Pages/Reports/StoredProcedures.cshtml.cs` — a Razor Page to invoke the stored procedure (via parameterized EF Core SQL) and render the results in a simple table.

+### How it works

+The app calls the stored procedure through EF Core using `FromSqlInterpolated` which ensures parameterization and prevents SQL injection.
+The mapping uses a keyless entity (`FeedSummary`) so EF Core can return non-entity result shapes.
+The Razor Page exposes three inputs (start date, end date, min quantity) and shows the feed summary per stingray.

+### How to apply locally

+1. Ensure your database is created and migrations have been applied: run `dotnet ef database update` or use Visual Studio -> __Package Manager Console__ and run `Update-Database`.

+2. Run the SQL script located at `sql/Create_GetFeedSummary.sql` against the same database.
+You can use __SQL Server Object Explorer__ inside Visual Studio or open the script in SQL Server Management Studio (SSMS) and execute it.

+3. Start the application and navigate to `/Reports/StoredProcedures` in your browser.
+Set the dates (defaults cover the last 7 days) and click "Run" to see results.